openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 - We should indicate those situations on the Storage list page as well as on details pages.
 - At the deployment level, we should warn users if storage claims their applications are consuming are nearing or at their storage capacity.
 Warnings should be visible on the Overview, deployments list and deployment details pages.
 - Warnings about storage usage should appear inline rather than in the notification drawer so that they are not missed.
+- May be useful to have time-based metrics so that users will be able to predict when they might need to take action on their storage.